Chugale/PoE_Trade/README.md

 ## Description

-MVP is a project that was created to demonstrate the use of a full stack application with React, Express, Node.js, and PostgreSQL.
+PoE_Trade is a project that was created to demonstrate the use of a full stack application with React, Express, Node.js, and PostgreSQL.
 It consolidates and transforms game market information and ingame crafting weighting, allowing users to quickly take advantage of market inefficiencies.
+Each folder represents new technologies being implemented across the stack, with PoE_Trade_OG being the original stack when learning to code.

 ## Technologies Used